I have made it no secret at all that when it comes to being a rabid Game of Thrones fangirl, I will stop at nothing to fuel my horrifying fanaticism.

 I mean… look at me.
 I’m the girl that has jetted across Europe and Africa for filming locations, cuddled the direwolves themselves, and once, even enjoyed brief Reddit-fame from my Game of Thrones Christmas set-up.

 I actually went to this Exhibition five years ago when it travelled to my hometown of Vancouver.
-(Click here for a RETRO terribly written blog post – one of my first ever!)

 Of course, lots of has changed since then, but the nerdy heart palpitations remained consistent.